cerplot/luigi/doc/example_top_artists.rst

                     artist, streams = line.strip().split()
                     yield int(streams), int(artist)

-The most interesting thing here is that this task (*Top10Artists*) defines a dependency on the previous task (*AggregateArtists*).
+The most interesting thing here is that this step (*Top10Artists*) defines a dependency on the previous step (*AggregateArtists*).
-This means that if the output of *AggregateArtists* does not exist, the task will run before *Top10Artists*.
+This means that if the output of *AggregateArtists* does not exist, the step will run before *Top10Artists*.

 .. code-block:: console

     $ luigi --module examples.top_artists Top10Artists --local-scheduler --date-interval 2012-07

-This will run both tasks.
+This will run both steps.

 Step 3 - Insert into Postgres
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This mainly serves as an example of a specific subclass *Task* that
+This mainly serves as an example of a specific subclass *Step* that
 doesn't require any code to be written.
-It's also an example of how you can define task templates that
+It's also an example of how you can define step templates that
-you can reuse for a lot of different tasks.
+you can reuse for a lot of different steps.

 .. code:: python